Featured TFSA Accounts

 The TFSA contribution limit is the maximum amount you’re able to contribute to your TFSAs without penalty.

-The TFSA contribution limit for 2024 is $7,000, up from $6,500 in 2023.
-If you have never deposited money into a TFSA before, and you turned 18 before the year 2009, your lifetime contribution limit is $95,000.
+The TFSA contribution limit for 2024 is $7,000, which is the same as it was in 2024.
+If you have never deposited money into a TFSA before, and you turned 18 before the year 2009, your lifetime contribution limit is $102,000, as of January 1, 2025.
 Find your available TFSA room using our contribution room calculator.

 When did the TFSA program start in Canada?